skops-dev/skops/docs/hf_hub.rst

 Easily build user interfaces to your scikit-learn models
 --------------------------------------------------------
 `gradio <https://gradio.app/>`__ is a python library that lets you create interfaces on your model.
-It has a class called :class:`Interface` that lets you create application interfaces to your machine learning models.
+It has a class called `Interface https://gradio.app/docs/#interface`__ that lets you create application interfaces to your machine learning models.
 ``gradio`` is integrated with skops, so you can load an interface with only one line of code.
 During the initialization of the interface, call load method with